 - Not sure?
-Then we will start with agents (agents do not like being approached by authors when the work has been shopped elsewhere first).
+Then we will start with agents (agents are less likely to take on a book project that has been shopped around to publishers first).

 - completed drafts of your submission materials (such as a cover/query letter, book proposal, and/or synopsis)

 - a short abstract of your work, the genre/category of your work, and 10 keywords that characterize your work

 Basic Literary Agent Research / Publisher Research Package ($179)

 - Personalized research to pinpoint the best literary agents or editors for your work

 - A list of 20 literary agents or publishers with all the necessary contact information and guidelines for submission